ericpruitt/coba/README.md

 COBA, Chase Online Banking Agent
 ================================

+**This project is no longer maintained, and the author does not have any recommendations for a replacement.**

 COBA is a Python library that provides an interface to Chase Online Banking by scraping the mobile version of the Chase Online website.